APTrust/userguide/docs/preservation/ingest.md

 ## The Ingest Process

+!!! warning Delay in ingest
+	There can be an up to 15 Min delay until the tarred bag will show ip in the  work item queue

 After you upload tarred bag to your receiving bucket, APTrust's ingest process will add it to a list of items waiting to be processed.
 You can check the status of your bag in the list of Pharos [Work Items](../pharos/work_items), using the REST API, or using the apt_check_ingest program from the [partner tools](../partner_tools.md).

 [DART's dashboard](https://aptrust.github.io/dart-docs/users/dashboard/) also shows the status of items recently ingested and pending ingest.